Grisou13/mawie/docs/gui.md

 ## Events
 ### Listing of emit events
 ### How to create a event
-To create a event, go to the
+To create a event, go to the event

 ### How to switch the frame
-To switch frame, you've to emit a event, handle it in the frame you want to display, then emit the event ```ShowFrame``` from the frame you to display with itself at argument it should look like:
+To switch frame you have to emit the Event ShowFrame(FrameYouWantToShow.__name__). if you want to pass data with it as a film for example, you can do it this way : ShowFrame(FrameYouWantToShow.__name__, film)

 ```Python
 #the widget where from you want to change frame